lexnederbragt/lexnederbragt.com/about.md

 # Project team

-Our project team members work in various roles in the University, spanning a diverse range of disciplines in the natural, medical, computer science and social sciences, and in the humanities.
+Our project team members work in various roles in the University, spanning a diverse range of disciplines in the natural, medical, and social sciences, in computer science, and in the humanities.
 Do you want to get involved?
 Then <a href="/contact">get in touch</a>!

 <div class="row justify-content-center top-buffer">